aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter06.en.md

     SELECT * FROM "movies"
     WHERE "mpkey" = 'tt0309377' and begins_with("mskey",'REGN|') and "types" = 'original'
   ```
-To access information at the crew member level (#6 in the access pattern), we need to create an additional Global Secondary Index(GSI) with a new partition key nconst (unique for crew member).
+To access information at the crew member level (#6 in the access pattern), we need to create an additional Global Secondary Index (GSI) with a new partition key nconst (unique for crew member).
 This will allow querying on the new partition key for GSI vs scan on the base table.

-  3. Select the Tables from the left navigation, choose dynamo_migration table and click on the Index tab.
+  3. Select the Tables from the left navigation, choose movies table and click on the Index tab.
   4. Click on Create Index and add the following details.

 | Parameter        | Value |